 Disney’s Pocahantas has little in common with the historical Indian princess

 Dr. King herself noted that the fragment itself is no proof at all that Jesus was married.
 If it is authentic, it would have been written by Egyptian Copts at least 350 years after His death.
-That makes it about as historically reliable as the 1995 Disney cartoon movie in which 350 years after her death, Pocahantas is portrayed as converting Captain John Smith to become an Earth-worshiping pagan – when in fact contemporaryand even a classic painting in the Rotunda of the U.S. document that Smith won the Indian princess over to devout Christianity – not the other way around.
+That makes it about as historically reliable as the 1995 Disney cartoon movie in which 350 years after her death, Pocahantas is portrayed as converting Captain John Smith to become an Earth-worshiping pagan – when in fact contemporary accounts and even a classic painting in the Rotunda of the U.S. Capital document that Smith won the Indian princess over to devout Christianity – not the other way around.

 If it is authentic, the papyrus fragment is merely a glimpse of a discussion among Egyptian Christians 350 years after Christ’s life about whether their Savior was married or celibate – much like today’s endless debates over whether Christopher Columbus was a righteous man of God as his personal notes seem to indicate or a villain who should be reviled for opening up the Americas to western occupation and exploitation.
 In such debates centuries after the fact, emotions may be strong – but public opinion remains just that — opinion.
 Historical fact must be drawn from reliable records, not musings centuries after the fact.